Sufficient conditions for a digraph to contain: a pre-Hamiltonian cycle and cycles of lengths 3 and 4: Introduction

 \section{Introduction}

 In this paper, we consider finite digraphs without loops and multiple arcs, which may contain opposite arcs with the same end-vertices, i.e., a cycle of length two.
-We shall assume that the reader is familiar with the standard terminology on digraphs and graphs (undirected graph).
-We refer the reader to \cite{[1]} for digraphs and \cite{[27]} for graphs for the terminology and notation not defined in this paper.
-Every cycle and path are assumed to be simple and directed.
-A cycle (respectively, path) in a digraph $D$ is called {\em Hamiltonian cycle} (respectively, {\em Hamiltonian path}) if it contains all the vertices of $D$ and, if $D$ has a Hamiltonian cycle, we say that $D$ is {\em Hamiltonian}.
-A cycle in a digraph $D$ of order $p\geq 3$ is called {\em pre-Hamiltonian cycle} if it contains exactly $p-1$ vertices of $D$.
+We shall assume that the reader is familiar with the standard terminology on digraphs and graphs (undirected graphs).
+We refer the reader to \cite{[1]} for digraphs, and \cite{[27]}) for graphs, for the terminology and notation not defined in this paper.
+All cycles and paths are assumed to be simple and directed.
+A cycle (respectively, path) in a digraph $D$ is called a {\em Hamiltonian cycle} (respectively, a {\em Hamiltonian path}) if it contains all the vertices of $D$ and, if $D$ has a Hamiltonian cycle, we say that $D$ is {\em Hamiltonian}.
+A cycle in a digraph $D$ of order $p\geq 3$ is called a {\em pre-Hamiltonian cycle} if it contains exactly $p-1$ vertices of $D$.
 Further digraph terminology and notation are given in the next section.
 One of the fundamental and most studied problems in digraph theory is to find sufficient conditions for a digraph to contain a Hamiltonian cycle.
 For generally to find the sufficient conditions for a digraph to contain a cycle with the previously given properties.

-There are many sufficient conditions for the existence of a Hamiltonian cycle in digraphs (see, e.g., \cite{[2]}, \cite{[3]}, \cite{[20]}, \cite{[9], [10], [11]}, \cite{[17]}, \cite{[22]}, \cite{[23]}, \cite{[24]} and \cite{[28]}.
+There are many sufficient conditions for the existence of a Hamiltonian cycle in digraphs (see, e.g., \cite{[2]}, \cite{[3]}, \cite{[20]}, \cite{[9],[10]}, \cite{[11]}, \cite{[17]}, \cite{[22]}, \cite{[23]}, \cite{[24]} and \cite{[28]}).
 For more information on Hamiltonian digraphs, see the survey papers \cite{[4]} and \cite{[21]}, as well as the book by \cite{[1]}.

-\cite{[17]} proved that every strong digraph on $p$ vertices and with minimum degree at least $p$ is Hamiltonian. \cite{[24]} observe that if a digraph of order $p$ with minimum semi-degree at least least $p/2$ is Hamiltonian and raised the problem of describing all the strong non-Hamiltonian digraphs of order $p$ and minimum degree $p-1$.
-In his excellent and renowned paper \cite{[26]}], provided a structural characterization of the Nash-Williams problem.
+\cite{[17]} proved that every strong digraph on $p$ vertices and with minimum degree at least $p$ is Hamiltonian. \cite{[24]} observed that a digraph of order $p$ with minimum semi-degree at least $p/2$ is Hamiltonian and raised the problem of describing all the strong non-Hamiltonian digraphs of order $p$ and minimum degree $p-1$.
+In his excellent and renowned paper, \cite{[26]} provided a structural characterization of the Nash-Williams problem.

 Let $D$ be a digraph of order $p\geq 5$ with minimum degree at least $p-1$ and with minimum semi-degree at least $p/2-1$.
-In the same paper, \cite{[26]}] fully characterised the following for $p=2n+1$: (i) $D$ has a cycle of length at least $2n$; and (ii) $D$ is Hamiltonian.
+In the same paper, \cite{[26]} fully characterized the following for $p=2n+1$: (i) $D$ has a cycle of length at least $2n$; and (ii) $D$ is Hamiltonian.